Nonqualified deferred compensation plan FAQs for employers

 you may also be interested in

-Effective executive compensation includes strategy, a mix of components and metrics closely aligned with the organization's goals.
+Effective executive compensation structuring requires a strategic mix of components and metrics closely aligned with your goals.